schollz/oooooo/README.md

 - the first time you hit shift+K3 to record it will "prime". when "primed", recording will automatically begin when incoming audio asserts itself. you can always force recording by hitting shift+K3 a second time.
 - recording stops when it iterates over the whole loop (but can be stopped earlier use K2 or K3)
+- adjust the recording threshold by going into global `PARAMETERS` menu and adjust `rec_thresh`.

 **special functions:**